loco/wp-loco/readme.txt

 = 2.8.4 =
 * Fixed error in LLM prompt where formality was ignored
+* Redacting API keys that aren't needed by client-side code

 = 2.8.3 =
 * Bumped WordPress compatibility to 6.9.4